VanceCole/player-token-permissions/README.md

 # Player Token Permissions Extended
 A module for FoundryVTT that extends player permissions for controlling tokens:
 - Lets you allow players to delete tokens
-- Lets you create macros that assign or remove status effects to tokens
+- Lets you create macros toggle status / overlay effects to tokens

 ## Delete Tokens
 - By default, players will be allowed to delete tokens they have ownership of by hovering and pressing Delete